 The reason these devices must be tested regularly is that they are the final and often only line of defense to protect the quality of water within plumbing water distribution systems from contamination by other systems or equipment.
 After considerable money and effort is spent to assure safe water quality coming from the water system, it is important to assure that nothing is done to contaminate water within the distribution system.
 Requiring backflow preventers is a preventative measure, as the name implies, intended to help preserve water quality.
 Backflow preventers are, however, mechanical devices with internal moving parts, and like any mechanical device, they must be properly maintained to assure they will function when needed.
 Proper maintenance of the device is just as important as installation of the device itself.

 It must be noted that local units of government that have a Building Code ordinance, but do not pursue a backflow preventer testing program may incur liability in the event of a contamination-related problem resulting from a cross-connection within a potable water system.

-The Minnesota Plumbing Code resides in the Minnesota Department of Labor and Industry (DLI), and DLI can delegate authority for the plumbing code to a local authority.
-Below are references and resources CPWSs can use in addressing suspected or identified high-hazard cross connections.
+The Minnesota Plumbing Code is administered by the Minnesota Department of Labor and Industry (DLI), and DLI can delegate authority for the plumbing code to a local authority.
+Below are references and resources CPWSs can use in addressing suspected or identified high-hazard cross-connections.